cchristian77/coupon-be/documentation/solution.md

 # Solution

-### Overview
+#### Locking Strategy
-In a concurrent environment, multiple users may attempt to claim the same coupon simultaneously.
+In a concurrent environment, multiple users may attempt to claim the same coupon simultaneously, which is introduced a race condition issue. </br>
-If the service reads the remaining quota, checks if it is greater than zero, and then decrements it, a race condition can occur between the "read" and "write" operations.

 To prevent this, I serialize access to the claim process using a distributed lock using Redis.
-When a user attempts to claim a coupon, the system tries to set a unique key (claim:coupon:{name}) in Redis; if this key is successfully set, the process "wins" the lock and proceeds the claim process by inserting an entry in user_claims table and decrement the coupon.remaining_amount by 1.
-Concurrent requests will detect that the key already exists, forcing them to pause for 500ms and retry up to 3 times.
+When a user attempts to claim a coupon, the system tries to set a unique key `claim:coupon:{coupon_name}` in Redis;
+if this key is successfully set, the process "wins" the lock and proceeds the claim process by inserting an entry in user_claims table and decrement the `coupon.remaining_amount `by 1.
+Concurrent requests will detect that the key already exists, forcing them to pause for `500ms` and retry up to `3` times. </br>

 This approach eliminates the race conditions in the coupon claim process by enforcing that only 1 claim is processed, while maintaining the high performance of the API.
+Please check the documentation directory for the detailed solution. </br>

 ### Consideration
 - Suitable for very high throughput with in-memory access using Redis, preventing database bottlenecks or deadlocks.